Surrey Accessible Countryside, Sport and Disabled Organisations

 Richmond Park - Accessible - Please see the Disabled Go website for details

-River Wey and Godalming Navigations and Dapdune Wharf - Tea-room , Mobility parking, toilets, accessible towpath.
+River Wey and Godalming Navigations and Dapdune Wharf (NT) - Tea-room , Mobility parking, toilets, accessible towpath.

 Royal Common - The easy access route follows a predominantly flat metalled track southwards across Royal Common from the parking area.
 Distance: 1-2 miles